-The All-Payer Model agreement requires the HSCRC to report to CMS on relevant policy and implementation developments.
-To date, the HSCRC has met all of the reporting requirements outlined in the All-Payer Model agreement by submitting the following information to CMS.
+The All-Payer Model agreement required the HSCRC to report to CMS on relevant policy and implementation developments.
+To date, the HSCRC has met all of the reporting requirements outlined in the All-Payer Model agreement by submitting the following information to CMS:

-- Maryland All-Payer Model Annual Monitoring Report: This annual report was submitted to CMS in July 2018.
-An updated report will be submitted in December 2018.
-It contains data for performance years 2014, 2015, 2016, and 2017, as well as 2013 baseline measures. - Maryland All-Payer Model Quarterly Monitoring Report: On a quarterly basis, HSCRC staff prepare a quarterly update report for CMS with brief updates on model tests, metrics and State activities in each fiscal quarter.
-For a copy of these reports, please contact HSCRC staff.
+• Maryland All-Payer Model Annual Monitoring Report: This annual report was submitted to CMS in August 2018.
+It contains data for performance years 2014, 2015, 2016, and 2017, as well as 2013 baseline measures.
+A final report on select measures as agreed to by CMS was submitted May 2019.